 Plantar fasciitis usually starts with pain on standing after a period of rest, for example in the morning upon waking or after exercise when you cool down.
 In the earlier stages that pain usually gets better when you warm up again.
 If the condition progresses the structure of the fascia begins to change and lose its tensile strength in the area of pain.
-When this occurs the pain may be felt more throughout the day and progress so that standing alone becomes a difficult task.
+When this occurs, you may feel more pain throughout the day, and progress so that standing alone becomes a difficult task.

 Give us a call on 02 9460 6788 to discuss how we can help you with Plantar Fasciitis.

 Plantar fasciitis can usually be diagnosed from the clinical signs and symptoms.
-Imaging modalities such as Ultrasoundnd and MRI are useful in detecting subsequent fasciosis and tears of the Plantar Fascia, or ruling out other causes of heel pain such as fractures and nerve entrapments.
+Imaging modalities such as Ultrasound and MRI are useful in detecting progression such as fasciosis and tears of the Plantar Fascia, or ruling out other causes of heel pain such as fractures and nerve entrapments.

 - Rest from stressful activity is important until the pain settles so you may need to stop or limit running and other impact activity for the feet.

-- A cold pack or ice will generally help calm the inflammation.
-This should be done at least daily and for 10 minutes.
+- A cold pack or ice for at least 10 minutes daily will generally help calm the inflammation.

 - Shoe modification, if your current shoe is not the correct type for your foot posture.
 Usually a shoe that has plenty of support and less flexibility through the arch works best.